kuzzleio/kuzzle-enterprise-probe/README.md

 }
 ```

-The `timestamp` field is automatically added, and mark the end of a measurement.
+The `timestamp` field is automatically added, and marks the end of a measurement.
 It's encoded as the number of milliseconds since Epoch.

 ## `watcher` probes

 ### Description

-Watch documents and messages activity, counting them or retrieving part of their content.
+`watcher` probes watch documents and messages activity, counting them or retrieving part of their content.
 Filters can be added to focus on particular documents and/or messages, and a probe can only monitor one index-collection pair at a time

 Each measure is independent from each other, meaning each watcher probe is reset at the start of a new measurement.

-:warning: Current limitation: due to the way Kuzzle handle documents, only newly created documents can be watched with a `create` or a `createOrReplace` action.
+:warning: Current limitation: due to the way Kuzzle handles documents, only newly created documents can be watched with a `create` or a `createOrReplace` action.
 This will be fixed in the future.

 ### Configuration